PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Game/ActionScript Setup.md

 ## Setting up Your ActionScript Project

 *1.* Start by creating a project for ActionScript.
-For the following tutorials we will be developing a Flex 3 project:
+Here we'll be developing a Flex 3 project:

 ![l](img/AS/1.png)